z5259552/infs2605/README.md

 7. Go to https://gluonhq.com/products/scene-builder/ - download and install **Scene Builder for Java 11**.

-8. Clone this repository and open it in NetBeans 11.
+8. Clone this repository (either using a Git client, or using the **Clown or download** button in the top right-corner of this page and then clicking **Download ZIP**.
+Open this repository in NetBeans 11.
 You will see that it compiles to a working JavaFX app.